 What to include in your Baker McKenzie covering letter?

 Unlike in many other law firm applications, candidates are required to produce a covering letter as well as answer a series of questions.
-While this gives you some freedom as to what you cover in your letter (within the constraints of the 750 word maximum), there are a couple of things that Baker McKenzie directly asks you to address.
+While this gives you some freedom as to what you cover in your letter, there are a couple of things that Baker McKenzie has previously asked applicants to address.
 These include:

 - What excites you about becoming a commercial solicitor?